tc39/proposal-temporal/README.md

 ---------------------------------------------------------------------------------------------------

 ## Object: `ZonedInstant`
-Represents an absoute point in time, with an associated time zone.
+Represents an absolute point in time, with an associated time zone.

 ### Constructor
 ```js